-This listed building has been the home of Art and Design for over 150 years.
-The building hosts a spacious gallery and exhibition foyer with:
+This Grade II listed building has been the home of Art and Design for over 150 years.
+Waverley hosts a spacious gallery and exhibition foyer with:

-- a working studio theatre;
+- a working studio theatre

-- modern design workshop and studios;
+- modern design workshop and studios

-- mac suites;
+- a Mac suite

-- a full wardrobe department and production facilities;
+- a full wardrobe department and production facilities

-- audio and video suites with comprehensive editing facilities;
+- audio and video suites with comprehensive editing facilities

-- an all-purpose film studio;
+- an all-purpose film studio

-- an As Live TV; and
+- an as-live TV studio

-- a 3D motion capture studio.
+- a 3D motion-capture studio.

-Our Graphic Design, Costume Design and Making, Theatre Design, Design for Film and Television, Art and Design Media Practice, and Animation courses are based in the Waverley building.
-So too are our Fashion Management, Marketing and Communication courses.
+Our Graphic Design, Costume Design and Making, Theatre Design, Design for Film and Television, Filmmaking, and Animation courses are based in the Waverley building.